 The basic components of a shredder

+To use a shredder, you should understand various paper shredder parts.
 Your average commercial paper shredder has a narrow, paper-sized slit through which documents that need to be destroyed are placed, and a bin that they fall into.
 Most shredders possess both a sensor to detect when the lid is secured to the bin as well as a sensor to detect when papers are inserted into the lid.
 This is to ensure that the machine only activates when documents are being inserted for shredding.

 The actual shredding elements

 A basic, low-level commercial paper shredder typically possesses just one set of rotating blades that cut documents into several narrow strips.
-Paper shredders the next level up employ dual sets of blades rotating in opposite directions.
+Paper shredder parts on the next level up employ dual sets of blades rotating in opposite directions.
 This mechanism results in small squares of paper rather than long strips.
 The highest possible security levels, 6 and 7, create shreds with areas no larger than 10mm and 5mm, respectively.
 This is accomplished using a highly complex array of blades.

 Whether you work for a government agency that needs an extremely secure level 6 shredder, or you simply want an easy way to dispose of pieces of paper while reducing their footprint, you can fulfill all your paper shredder needs with Capital Shredder.